Gas-induced perturbations on the gravitational wave in-spiral of live post-Newtonian LISA massive black hole binaries: Results

 \subsection{Gas-induced dephasings and LISA observability}

-{ In this section, we consider different dephasings introduced at the end of \S~\ref{Sec:Postprocess}.
-We enumerate source-frame gas-induced dephasings that corresponds to elapsed physical time between $54.5~r_s$ and $48.9~r_s$ for the GW+gas simulation over 278 orbits or $\sim 1745.8$ rad orbital phase in Table~\ref{table:Dephasings}.
-We have compared our GW-only simulation with a numerical integration of the full (i.e. up to 2.5 order) PN evolution of the binary using an 8th order Runge-Kutta integrator finding mean relative error of $\lesssim 0.1\%$ within the separations range we explored.
-This illustrates that our orbital parameters are well measured in different simulations.}
+In this section, we consider different dephasings introduced at the end of \S~\ref{Sec:Postprocess}.
+We enumerate source-frame gas-induced dephasings that corresponds to elapsed physical time between $54.5~r_s$ and $48.9~r_s$ for the {gas+PN2.5} simulation over 278 orbits or $\sim 1745.8$ rad orbital phase in Table~\ref{table:Dephasings}.
+We have compared our {PN2.5} simulation with a numerical integration of the full (i.e. up to 2.5 order) PN evolution of the binary using an 8th order Runge-Kutta integrator finding mean relative error of $\lesssim 0.1\%$ within the separations range we explored.
+This illustrates that our orbital parameters are well measured in different simulations.

-{ The comparison between the orbital phase evolution in the GW+gas and GW-only simulations, $\dorb^{\rm (GW)}$, allows us to quantify the overall contribution of the different perturbations induced by the gas disk in the GW-driven binary evolution, i.e. its effect on $\dot a $, $\dot e $, and the precession rate.
+The comparison between the orbital phase evolution in the {gas+PN2.5} and {PN2.5} simulations, $\dorb^{\rm (GW)}$, allows us to quantify the overall contribution of the different perturbations induced by the gas disk in the GW-driven binary evolution, i.e. its effect on $\dot a $, $\dot e $, and the precession rate.
 We can directly measure the dephasing due to the different precession rates $\decc^{\rm (GW)}$ directly from the simulations.
 However this is still not completely independent from other changes in the orbital parameters.
 Moreover, GWs radiation further complicates the picture as it changes the gas morphology, which can further contribute to $\dorb^{\rm (GW)}$ in a non-linear manner.

-Comparing the gas-only and the NoGW runs can alleviate some of these issues as these runs both neglect the GW-driven fast inspiral, allowing us to measure the dephasing due to disk-induced binary precession $\decc^{\rm (NoGW)}$ in a system where the semi-major axis and eccentricity of the binary do not significantly evolve with time.
+Comparing the {gas+PN2} and the {PN2} runs can alleviate some of these issues as these runs both neglect the GW-driven fast inspiral, allowing us to measure the dephasing due to disk-induced binary precession $\decc^{\rm (NoGW)}$ in a system where the semi-major axis and eccentricity of the binary do not significantly evolve with time.